 From GBA cult classic to modern chart contender

-The original FireRed and LeafGreen launched in 2004 as full remakes of the 1996 Game Boy originals, bringing Kanto back to life with updated visuals, quality-of-life features, and the Sevii Islands as a post-game bonus.
-They sold 12 million copies across their initial GBA run, which was genuinely impressive at the time.
-The problem?
+The original FireRed and LeafGreen launched in 2004 as full remakes of the 1996 Game Boy originals, dragging Kanto back to life with updated visuals, quality-of-life tweaks, and the Sevii Islands as a post-game reward.
+They moved 12 million copies during their initial GBA run, which was legitimately impressive at the time.
+The catch?
 Pokemon never stopped selling.
-As Sword and Shield, Scarlet and Violet, and the rest of the modern entries racked up tens of millions of sales, the GBA pair gradually slipped out of the top 10.
+As Sword and Shield, Scarlet and Violet, and the rest of the modern entries piled up tens of millions of sales, the GBA pair gradually dropped out of the top 10.

-The Switch re-releases changed that math fast.
-Four million new copies in a matter of weeks is not a slow burn, it's a proper surge.
-The key here is that FireRed and LeafGreen were the only way to play a mainline Kanto remake on modern hardware, and a generation of players who either missed the GBA era or wanted to revisit it clearly showed up.
+The Switch re-releases flipped that math overnight.
+Four million new copies in a matter of weeks isn't a slow burn — it's a proper surge.
+The key is that FireRed and LeafGreen were the only way to play a mainline Kanto remake on modern hardware, and a generation of players who either missed the GBA era or wanted to revisit it clearly showed up.

 Where the numbers actually sit right now

-Here's the full Pokemon franchise top 10 by lifetime sales, according to Nintendo's latest figures:
+Here's the full Pokemon franchise top 10 by lifetime sales, pulled from Nintendo's latest figures:

 The gap between FireRed and LeafGreen and fifth place (Diamond and Pearl at 17.6 million) is only 1.6 million units.
 With the Switch ports still actively on sale and no sign of demand cooling, that top-five spot is genuinely within reach.